simeononsecurity/simeononsecurity.ch/content/articles/how-to-form-your-own-personal-threat-model-safeguard-online-security/index.en.md

 - **Social Engineering**: Social engineering involves manipulating individuals to obtain confidential information.
 Attackers may use techniques such as **pretexting**, **baiting**, or **phishing calls** to gain trust and deceive victims into sharing sensitive data or performing actions that compromise security.
 An example of social engineering is when an attacker poses as a technical support representative and convinces a victim to provide remote access to their computer. **Vigilance** and **verification** are key in preventing social engineering attacks.

 - **Password Attacks**: Password attacks involve various methods to crack passwords or use stolen credentials to gain unauthorized access to accounts.
-These can include **brute-force attacks**, **dictionary attacks**, or leveraging **password leaks** from data breaches.
-To protect against password attacks, it is essential to use **strong, unique passwords** for each account and consider enabling **multi-factor authentication** (MFA) whenever possible.
+These can include **brute-force attacks**, **dictionary attacks**, or using **password leaks** from data breaches.
+To protect against password attacks, you need to use **strong, unique passwords** for each account and consider enabling **multi-factor authentication** (MFA) whenever possible.

 - **Physical Theft**: Physical theft occurs when attackers gain access to your devices or documents containing sensitive information.
 For example, a stolen laptop or smartphone can provide unauthorized individuals with direct access to your personal or professional data.
 To mitigate the risk of physical theft, it is important to **secure your devices**, use **strong encryption**, and implement **remote wipe or tracking** features for mobile devices.